 “Our favorite family traditions include playing card games (especially Hand and Foot), watching holiday movies (Brett has taught Gabbi to appreciate National Lampoon’s Christmas Vacation.
 She had never seen it before meeting him!), driving around and looking at lights with our grandmother (and sometimes doing donuts on icy roads and watching her laugh), and of course just spending time with family and forgetting about work and our responsibilities for a few days.”

-While COVID has changed the ability to gather with family this season, “Brett’s side of the family is good at using Zoom so we will do some 30-60 minute calls.
+While COVID has changed the ability to gather with family in the past year, “Brett’s side of the family is good at using Zoom so we will do some 30-60 minute calls.
 We normally do a Secret Santa exchange so instead of bringing them to one house and exchanging, we drew names and are shipping family members’ gifts.
 Gabbi’s side does not use Zoom, so we will use phone calls.
 Instead of enjoying a meal prepared by several family members, we are making our own meal that we’ve never tried making before (Beef Wellington).
 We will still play card games and watch movies as a couple.”

 “We have taught each other to not take for granted the time we spend with family.“